 A Roth account is effectively bigger than a comparable traditional account.
-For most people, this is the main reason to choose a Roth.
+For many people, this is a key reason to choose a Roth.

 Why choose a Roth IRA or a Roth account in your employer’s 401k or 403b plan when you can get a deduction for contributions to a traditional account?
 The simplest reason is that the tax rules allow you to build a Roth account just as large as a traditional account, and when you retire, the Roth account will be more valuable.

 The contribution limits for Roth accounts are the same as for traditional accounts.
 You also have the same investment opportunities for both types of accounts.
 That means you can build a Roth account to the same size as a traditional account.

 Nevertheless, the Roth account is more valuable.
 Distributions from a traditional account are taxable, while distributions from the Roth account are not.
 The difference can be surprisingly large.
 For example, if you’re in the 22% tax bracket, you have to withdraw $128.21 from a traditional account to have $100 in spending power, because $28.21 will be used to pay tax on the distribution.
 Here’s a table showing the amount you would need in a traditional account to have the equivalent of $100 in a Roth account, for each of the current tax brackets.

 Saving in a Roth account can make you as much as 58% wealthier in retirement!
 When you take state income taxes into account, the difference can be even greater.

 Unless you’re close to retirement and have a good handle on what your income and deductions will be, it’s hard to even guess what your tax bracket will be.
 If you’re guessing it will be on the low side, be sure you aren’t overlooking the following:

 - More and more people work at least part time during “retirement,” either to help make ends meet or simply to keep active.

 - Up to 85% of your social security benefits can be taxable.